Google Lens vs Reversely.ai

 - What is this tool?

-- Google Lens is a visual search tool that identifies objects and translates text.
+- Google Lens is a mobile app that identifies objects, translates text, and searches products using your camera.

 - How much does it cost?

-- Google Lens is completely free to use.
+- Google Lens is completely free to use with no subscription fees.

 - Does it have a free plan?

-- Yes, Google Lens is free for all users.
+- Yes, Google Lens is free for all users with no paid tiers.

 - What integrations does it support?

-- It integrates with Google Search and Photos.
+- It integrates primarily with Google Search and Google Photos on mobile devices.

 - Who is it best for?